georgeglarson/venice-dev-tools/venice-ai-sdk/docs/index.md

 ## Getting Started

-The Venice AI SDK allows you to interact with the Venice AI API, which provides access to powerful AI models for text generation, image creation, and more.
+The Venice Dev Tools allows you to interact with the Venice AI API, which provides access to powerful AI models for text generation, image creation, and more.

 ### Installation

-Install the Venice AI SDK using npm:
+Install the Venice Dev Tools using npm:

 ```bash
 npm install venice-dev-tools